jkillingsworth/jkillingsworth.com/_posts/2022-06-06-using-the-kelly-criterion-for-optimal-bet-sizing.md

     \end{document}
 {% endlatex %}

-Because there is an element of randomness involved, there is no guarantee that we will get the same result every time we compute this value.
-One series of 200 coin tosses might have a different number of heads and tails than another series.
+Because there is an element of randomness involved, there is no guarantee that we'll get the same result every time we compute this value.
+One series of 200 coin tosses might have a different number of heads and a different number of tails than another series.
 However, the number of heads and the number of tails will always add up to the same amount:

 {% latex fig-05 %}
     \begin{document}